ixchow/gh-verifier/README.md

 ./verifier <wordlist> <program.js> [v8 options]
 ```

+If you would like a verifier that doesn't require building v8 from source, try [gh-verifier-lite](https://github.com/ixchow/gh-verifier-lite) -- it's not as effectively sandboxed, but if you're not actively trying to cheat you probably won't notice.

 This verifier code builds against the v8 monolithic library, which you can create more or less like this (assuming you have the v8 source in $HOME/v8/v8 and depot_tools in $HOME/depot_tools):

 ```